-- The active program slot number, P#n.
-This can be different from the shown slot number, which's parameters are displayed currently. - 0 on the right:
+- o the active program slot number, P#n.
+This can be different from the shown slot number, which's parameters are displayed currently. - o on the right:

 the remaining time of the current state, in seconds (rounded up).

 Below there are some example diagrams for the running of the AE program in different cases.
 (Time axis is the horizontal line.)